TAP-GGC/NinjaTurtles/README.md

 <img src = "Media/Team Photo/STaRS Symposium.jpg" width="400" height="200">
 (From left to right: Anh Tang, Julissa Valdez-Ramos, Jean Makita Mbama.) <br>

+## Game Description
+First room: The objective of this room is to solve all the programming questions.
+Every time you click on a blinking object, a programming question will appear on the screen.
+Read through the question and type your answer to the dialog box at the bottom.
+If you get the question directly, you will get a point and a star.
+There are four points in total and the amount of attempts for each question is infinite.

+Second room: Some of the sprites in this room are not animated.
+Spot them, then go inside the code and program animation for these sprites.

 ## Publications
 1. Anh Tang, Jean Makita Mbama, Julissa Valdez-Ramos, Anca Doloc-Mihu, Cindy Robertson.
 "Introduction to Programming Techniques Using a Simplified Interactive Game Development Experience", STaRS Symposium, April 11, 2024, Georgia Gwinnett College.